CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/qa/qa_cmaq_run_pcluster.md

 `R --version`

-If not, Install R on Ubuntu 2004 using following instructions.
+If not, Install R on Ubuntu 2004 instructions available in the link below.

 ```{seealso}
 <a href="https://linuxize.com/post/how-to-install-r-on-ubuntu-20-04">Install R on Ubuntu 2004</a>